Security Architecture

 - Client: Hash the user input to recreate

-- Client: Send transaction +
+encryption_context - Client: Send transaction +

-to server - Server: Retrieve stored
+encryption_contextto server - Server: Retrieve stored

-from database - Server: Call Core API to sign transaction
+access_keyfrom database - Server: Call Core API to sign transaction

 - Server: Broadcast signed transaction to blockchain